 I went to the north of Pakistan last year to make a film.
-Before I left, my friend Sami got in touch and remembered that he'd been to Pakistan before, too and needed to tell me about the time he visited a warlord's factory there.
-His trip was in 2005, when Pakistan was a slightly safer place, marginally less affected by American drone strikes, Islamic radicalism and the ISI’s (Pakistan’s secret service) covert funding of the Taliban in Afghanistan.
+Before I left, my friend Sami got in touch and said that he'd been to Pakistan before too, and needed to tell me about the time he visited a warlord's factory there.
+His trip was in 2005, when Pakistan was a slightly safer place, marginally less affected by American drone strikes, Islamic radicalism, and the ISI’s (Pakistan’s secret service) covert funding of the Taliban in Afghanistan.

 VICE: First off, this wasn't a legal arms factory, right?